 Potential Side Effects and Toxicity

-Central nervous system (CNS) symptoms (dizziness, insomnia, impaired concentration, abnormal or vivid dreams, and hallucinations) are most common at the start of treatment and usually diminish in two to four weeks.
+Central nervous system (CNS) side effects (dizziness, insomnia, impaired concentration, abnormal or vivid dreams, and hallucinations) are most common at the start of treatment and usually diminish in two to four weeks.
 Bedtime dosing on an empty stomach can help reduce symptoms.
 Less common psychiatric symptoms (catatonia, depression, suicidal thoughts or actions, aggression, paranoid/manic reactions) may also occur.
-A 2014 study reviewed four previously published AIDS Clinical Trials Group (ACTG) studies regarding efavirenz and suicidal ideation and re-emphasized the fact that efavirenz has an association with suicidality (reported suicidal ideation or attempted or completed suicide), and should be used with caution in patients with severe or uncontrolled depression and/or a history of suicidality.
-It is recommended for anyone on a regimen containing efavirenz to be screened for depression and suicidality.
+A 2014 study reviewed four previously published AIDS Clinical Trials Group (ACTG) studies regarding efavirenz and suicidal ideation and re-emphasized efavirenz has an association with suicidality (reported suicidal ideation or attempted or completed suicide), and should be used with caution in patients with severe or uncontrolled depression and/or a history of suicidality.
+It is recommended for anyone on a regimen containing efavirenz to be regularly screened for depression and suicidality.
 Additional side effects may include rash, nausea, vomiting, diarrhea, and fever.
 Rash in children is more common and more severe.
 Efavirenz may raise levels of triglycerides (fat in the blood) and cholesterol.
 Efavirenz can cause a false positive for marijuana on certain drug tests.
 A more specific confirmatory test can be done.
 A link to birth defects in humans has not been supported in meta-analyses.
 The pregnancy recommendation is that women in their first trimester continue taking efavirenz as long as their viral load remains undetectable; however, efavirenz should only be used if the potential benefit outweighs the potential risk, as when other treatment options are not available.
 Because of the association with suicidality and neuropsychiatric effects, it is also recommended to screen for antenatal and postpartum depression in women with HIV who are taking a regimen containing efavirenz.
 Regular monitoring for increased liver enzyme levels is recommended initially and during treatment for people with hepatitis B/C or liver disease.

 Potential Drug Interactions